pablobm/pygame-tutorial/00600-lists/text.md

 # Lists

 Chances are that our programs won't have just one thing to draw, but many.
-It's boring and time-consuming to write code to handle each and every one thing that shows up in your program.
+We could have a hundred characters moving around, and we don't want to write code for each and every one of them.
+It would be boring and time-consuming.

 Fortunately, we can make "lists" of things.
 When we have lists, we can write code to deal with everything on the list, regardless of whether the list has one item or a thousand.